15 Inspired Christmas Tree Ideas

 Simplicity is key when decorating my Christmas Trees.

 My number 1 most shared Christmas Tree was this simple design from two years ago.
-All the ornaments are vintage Shiny Brites and the simplicity of this tree sparked nostalgia in so many people.
+All the ornaments are vintage Shiny Brites, and the simplicity of this tree sparked nostalgia in many people.
 Which version do you like best?
-If you like the look of vintage ornaments, see Easiest Way to Age New Christmas Ornaments here.
+This year I discovered an easy way to age new ornaments to look like vintage ones.
+See the tutorial link under related articles below.

 The Shiplap Tree

 I’m inspired to use a woodland theme here because of the rustic nature of the tree.
-Therefore, the wooden branches are filled with foraged grapevine & pinecones.
-To complete the theme, red birds, snow birds, pop corn & cranberry garland, diy ticking rag ornaments and garland, are added.
+Therefore, the wooden branches are filled with foraged grapevine and pinecones.
+To complete the theme, red birds, snowbirds, popcorn and cranberry garland, and diy ticking rag ornaments and garland are added.

 Trees of a feather flock together